aGrUM 3.1.1

 Assignment operator.

-SetIteratorSafe< Key > & operator= (const SetIterator< Key > &from)
+SetIteratorSafe< Key > & operator= (const SetIterator< Key > &iter)

 Assignment operator.